-Of the total service contacts, at least 3,831 were related to scholarship information activities.
+Of the total service contacts, at least 2,297 were related to scholarship information activities.
 Student engagement and best practice is to offer student employees on-campus jobs and financial means of sustaining themselves.
-The college has \$90,964 more income from scholarships than the previous year.
-We also have 127 more students receiving scholarships than the previous year.
+The college has \$160,771 more income from scholarships than the previous year.